yashkale402/Student-Grading-System/README.md

 - ✅ **Generate Graphs & Reports** using JavaScript chart libraries.

 ## **🎤 Conclusion**
 The **Student Grading System** is an innovative and interactive project designed to simplify **student grade calculation, data storage, and processing**.
-With a **modern UI, automated calculations, and seamless integration**, it offers a **real-world use case** that can be expanded further.
+With a **modern UI, automated calculations, and seamless integration**, it offers a **real-world use case** that can be expanded further..